Vitamin B12: Why This Essential Nutrient Matters More Than You Think

 For more of a meal you can double the portion and add toppings for a smoothie bowl!
 Some topping ideas include: granola, peanut butter, coconut flakes, chia seeds, crushed nuts, cacao nips, and hemp hearts.

-Blueberry Banana Muffin
+Blueberry Banana Muffin Ingredients:

 1 cup frozen blueberries